Noah Gragson: Personal life

+Gragson struggled in school due to dyslexia and a learning disability.
+In seventh grade, he was sent to attend the Army and Navy Academy in Carlsbad, California for two years.
 Gragson attended Bishop Gorman High School in Las Vegas, Nevada for two years.
 He finished his high school education online at K12.
 Gragson enjoys downhill mountain biking, and is an avid video game player, saying in an interview that he would perhaps spend Dash 4 Cash winnings on the popular video game Fortnite.